tomas-fryza/avr-course/labs/06-uart/README.md

    ...
    ```

-   > **Note:** Keep UART strings as short as possible.
+   > **Warning:** Keep UART strings as short as possible.
 But if you need to transmit a larger amount of data, it is necessary to increase the size of the transmit/receive buffer in the `uart.h` file, eg to 128.
    >
    >```c
    >/** @brief  Size of the circular receive buffer, must be power of 2